MAAP-Project/gedi-subsetter/CONTRIBUTING.md

    1. In the **Release title** input, also enter the _same_ value as the new value of `version` in `algorithm_config.yml`.
-   1. In the description text box, copy and paste from the Changelog file only the _new version section_ you added earlier to the Changelog, including the new version heading.
+   1. In the description text box, copy and paste from the Changelog file only the _new version section_ you added earlier to the Changelog, **excluding** the new version heading.
    1. Click the **Publish release** button.

 ## Registering an Algorithm Release